wlonk/arcadia/rules/dueling.rst

 If it's not a fair fight, the side with advantage chooses: are they fighting aggressively, or cautiously?
-If they're fighting aggressively, the side with disadvantage has to draw two cards, and keep the one that the side with advantage chooses.
-If they're fighting cautiously, then they draw two cards, and keep the one that they choose.
+If they're fighting aggressively, they draw one card as usual and the side with disadvantage has to draw two cards, and keep the one that the side with advantage chooses.
+If they're fighting cautiously, then they draw two cards, and keep the one that they choose, while the side with disadvantage draws one card as usual.

 .. todo::
    Can you spend Passion to escalte/re-roll?
 Can you spend passion to